Broad1

 Pedestrian priority and enhanced character

-Scroll through our artist's impressions of Broad Street before and after.
+Scroll through our artist's impressions of Broad Street

 Proposed design of a granite bench and planter